Talamantez/flash-repo-vscode/README.md

-# Flash Repo Pro
+# Flash Repo Snapshot Pro

-Flash Repo Pro is a powerful VS Code extension that quickly concatenates repository files into a single, well-formatted document.
+Flash Repo Snapshot Pro is a powerful VS Code extension that quickly concatenates repository files into a single, well-formatted document.
 Perfect for code reviews, documentation, or preparing code for AI analysis.

 ## 🚀 Pro Features